visit-dav/visit/src/doc/cli_manual/functions.rst

   SetWindowLayout(layout) -> integer

-layout : type
+layout : integer
     An integer that specifies the window layout.
 (1,2,4,8,9,16 are valid)

-return value : integer
+return type : CLI_return_t
     The SetWindowLayout function returns an integer value of 1 for success and 0 for failure.